weakish/weakish.github.com/dive-into/react.md

 For example, nesting multiple `<td>` elements in `div` results in invalid HTML.
 And sometimes, you just do not want to wrap them inside a `div` element.
-Under such conditions, you can wrap them inside a `<React.Fragment>`, which can be considered as seamless div elements.
+Under such conditions, you can wrap them inside a `<React.Fragment>`, which can be considered as a seamless div element.

 `<React.Fragment>` accepts an optional `key` attribute, which is its only acceptable attribute.